 Thick household gloves are used for cleaning activities, cleaning instruments or for clearing up a spillage of a hazardous material.
 After each use they are washed with detergent and hot water and left to dry.
-Household gloves used for decontamination are replaced weekly, when damaged, or if soil cannot be removed.
+Household gloves used for decontamination are replaced weekly, when damaged, or if soil.